The Lamperti representation of real-valued self-similar Markov processes: Introduction

-\item[\textit{C.2}] $T<\infty$, $X_{T-}=0$, a.s.
+\item[{C.2}] $T<\infty$, $X_{T-}=0$, a.s.

-\item[\textit{C.3}] $T<\infty$, $X_{T-}>0$, a.s. \end{enumerate} We refer to \textit{C.1} as the class of processes that never reach zero, processes in the class \textit{C.2} hit zero continuously, and those in the class \textit{C.3} reach zero by a jump.
+\item[{C.3}] $T<\infty$, $X_{T-}>0$, a.s. \end{enumerate} We refer to {C.1} as the class of processes that never reach zero, processes in the class {C.2} hit zero continuously, and those in the class {C.3} reach zero by a jump.
 In particular, if $T$ is finite, then the process reaches zero continuously or by a jump.
-Another important result in \cite{Lamperti72} is the representation of positive self-similar Markov processes as the exponential of L\'evy processes time changed by the inverse of their exponential functional.
-This representation is known as the Lamperti representation and an extension of it is one of the main motivations of this paper.
+Another important result in Lamperti \cite{Lamperti72} is the representation of positive self-similar Markov processes as the exponential of L\'evy processes time changed by the inverse of their exponential functional.
+This representation is known as the Lamperti representation and its extension to real-valued processes is one of the main motivations of this paper.
 Formally, the Lamperti representation can be stated as follows.
-Assume the process $X$ is absorbed at $0$.
-Let $(\xi_t, t\geq 0)$ be the process defined by
+Assume that the process $X$ is absorbed at $0$.
+Let $(\xi_t, t\geq0)$ be the process defined by

 where